willieeaton/malo/journal.md

 ###Week 9

 ### May 3, 2020
 * Created "Options" page for adding each type of file.
+Not too advanced yet.
+* Implemented on-load data refresh event.

 # TODO